exis-io/exis-io.github.io/pages/general/OldSchool.md

 ## The Laundry List

-Well, thats quite a list.
+Well, that's quite a list.

 Topics mentioned above are not fully described here.
 Most of these fields have specialists that **only** do that one thing!
 For single developers or even organizations, the amount of knowledge required to make connected applications means the chance of introducing bugs or security vulnerabilities is huge!